Shiba Inu Temperament and Personality

 The Shiba Ken as the Japanese refer to them, have retained this ability to be content and calm without the need of much excitement.

 Shiba Inus do not need nor crave excessive attention or coddling like other “friendlier” breeds such as Labs.

 Shibas have a remarkably keen perception and can pick up your mood easily.
 These intelligent dogs will use this often to their own advantage.

-advantage.
-They always seem to know when they can or cannot get away with things.
+Shibas always seem to know when they can or cannot get away with things.

-While this is true in some cases, properly bred and reared Shiba Inus as a whole should not show excessive aggression.
+While this is true in some cases, properly bred and reared Shiba Inus as a whole should never show excessive aggression.

 Basal dog breeds, that include Chow-Chow’s and Sharpeis retain more of their wild instincts than other dogs.
-For this reason, most do not recommend these types of dogs to new or inexperienced dog owners.
+For this reason, those experienced with these breeds do not recommend these types of dogs to new or inexperienced dog owners.